-What format can your knowledge take that is either a physical or digital product?
-Perhaps an eBook, an eCourse, a ‘real’ book, video or another kind of information product.
+Perhaps an eBook, an eCourse, a ‘real’ book, video or, another kind of information product.

-Can you sell on products providing your “knowledge” to help customers make the right choice?
-Could you create an online shop?
-Perhaps onsell products that you have specialised knowledge about to certain groups?
+You don’t have to sell your own stuff.
+You can sell on products providing your “knowledge” to help customers make the right choice.
+You could also onsell products that you have specialised knowledge about to certain groups.

 4. Shared resource

 Is there a way of creating or purchasing something using your knowledge that people will pay for access to?
 A serviced office space or child play centre are some examples of a shared resource.